thaliaarchi/notes/compilers/graalvm/papers.md

   - Institute for System Software, Johannes Kepler Universität Linz; Oracle Labs
   - 10 pages

-- Thomas Würthinger [Graal and truffle: modularity and separation of concerns as cornerstones for building a multipurpose runtime](http://dx.doi.org/10.1145/2584469.2584663) In *Proceedings of the companion publication of the 13th international conference on Modularity
+- Thomas Würthinger [Graal and Truffle: Modularity and separation of concerns as cornerstones for building a multipurpose runtime](http://dx.doi.org/10.1145/2584469.2584663) In *Proceedings of the companion publication of the 13th international conference on Modularity